 Simulation speed depends on several factors, including the number of rigid bodies, the complexity of the mesh geometry, and the complexity of contacting regions.
 Small robots with simple meshes may be simulated in super-real-time, while complex robots with very complex meshes might be 100x slower than real-time.

 Usually, the bottleneck is contact generation and reponse, and its cost can be reduced by simplifying the mesh geometry using a 3D modeling program (e.g., Blender), or by reducing the value of the contact clustering parameter, maxContacts.

-How can I test my robot's controller using the simulation tools in Klamp't?
+How can I test my behavior code using a Klamp't simulation?